rittersport72/rust-fifteen/README.md

 # rust-fifteen
 Fifteen puzzle game with piston engine.
-Goal of the game is to arrange the pieces in order from 1 to 15.
+Goal of the game is to move the pieces in order from 1 to 15.

 ![Alternativer Text](fifteen.png)